 (h) Reporting requirements for Industrial Users not subject to categorical Pretreatment Standards.
 The Control Authority must require appropriate reporting from those Industrial Users with Discharges that are not subject to categorical Pretreatment Standards.
 Significant Non-categorical Industrial Users must submit to the Control Authority at least once every six months (on dates specified by the Control Authority) a description of the nature, concentration, and flow of the pollutants required to be reported by the Control Authority.
 In cases where a local limit requires compliance with a Best Management Practice or pollution prevention alternative, the User must submit documentation required by the Control Authority to determine the compliance status of the User.
 These reports must be based on sampling and analysis performed in the period covered by the report, and in accordance with the techniques described in part 136 and amendments thereto.
-This sampling and analysis may be performed by the Control Authority in lieu of the significant non-categorical Industrial User.
+This sampling and analysis may be performed by the Control Authority in lieu of the significant non-categorical

-(1) An updated list of the POTW's Industrial Users, including their names and addresses, or a list of deletions and additions keyed to a previously submitted list.
+Industrial User. (i) (1) An updated list of the POTW's Industrial Users, including their names and addresses, or a list of deletions and additions keyed to a previously submitted list.
 The POTW shall provide a brief explanation of each deletion.
 This list shall identify which Industrial Users are subject to categorical Pretreatment Standards and specify which Standards are applicable to each Industrial User.
 The list shall indicate which Industrial Users are subject to local standards that are more stringent than the categorical Pretreatment Standards.
 The POTW shall also list the Industrial Users that are subject only to local Requirements.
-The list must also identify Industrial Users subject to categorical Pretreatment Standards that are subject to reduced reporting requirements under paragraph (e)(3), and identify which Industrial Users are Non-Significant Categorical Industrial Users.
+The list must also identify Industrial Users subject to categorical Pretreatment Standards that are subject to reduced reporting requirements under paragraph (e)(3), and identify which Industrial Users are Non-Significant Categorical Industrial

+Users.

 (j) Notification of changed Discharge.
-All Industrial Users shall promptly notify the Control Authority (and the POTW if the POTW is not the Control the listed or characteristic hazardous wastes for which the Industrial User has submitted initial notification under paragraph (p) of this section.
+All Industrial Users shall promptly notify the Control Authority (and the POTW if the POTW is not the Control Authority) in advance of any substantial change in the volume or character of pollutants in their Discharge, including the listed or characteristic hazardous wastes for which the Industrial User has submitted initial notification under paragraph (p) of this section. (k)